aroyofficial/c-programming/README.md

    b.
 Datatypes that are derived from the primitive types are known as Non-Primitive datatypes. e.g.- array, pointer.
    c.
 Datatypes that are defined by the user to store the data accordingly are known as User-defined datatypes. e.g.- structure, union, enum.

-5. What are the sizes of different primitive datatypes? char (1 byte)
+5. What are the sizes of different primitive datatypes?
+   char (1 byte)
    int (4 bytes)
    float (8 bytes)
    double (16 bytes)

-6.
+6. Float and double variable can store up to how much precision?
+   A float variable can store up to a precision of 6.
+   A double variable can store up to a precision of 15.

+7.